-Al Roker has been described as “America’s favorite meteorologist” and the reason is not farfetched.
-In an illustrious career spanning four decades, the Queens native has reliably delivered the weather outlook and covered extreme weather situations to about 30 million viewers each morning.
+Described as “America’s favorite meteorologist,” Roker has had an illustrious career spanning four decades.
+The Queens native has reliably delivered the weather outlook and covered extreme weather situations to about 30 million viewers each morning.
 He has also set the world record for the longest uninterrupted live weather report and has received multiple Emmy awards for his efforts.
-Away from meteorology, the tireless Roker is a bestselling author and has made cameo appearances in several popular TV series.
-He has also hosted several game shows including Who Wants to Be a Millionaire.

-Roker Has Has A Number of Best-selling Mystery Novels and Non-fiction Under His Belt
+Roker Has A Number of Best-selling Mystery Novels and Non-fiction Under His Belt

 Al Roker is also a bestselling author and this fact has amazed many who wonder how he finds time from his busy schedule to pen a book.
 The Queens native has revealed that it involves getting up an hour earlier each day and using that quiet time to chip away at his manuscripts.